-Landscaping -The applicant has provided a complete landscape plan that includes landscaping throughout the site including in landscape islands and along the building foundation on the primary elevations (north and east).
-Foundation landscaping has also been included on the secondary elevations.
-Planting beds and planters are being provided where space allows within the sidewalk right-of-way along Santa Fe and Chestnut Street.
+Landscaping -The applicant has provided a complete landscape plan that includes landscaping throughout the site, in landscape islands and foundation landscaping on all exterior and interior/courtyard elevations.
+Street trees, planting beds and planters are being provided where space allows within the sidewalk right-of-way along Chestnut, Park and Waters streets.